AbdullahSaleem1096/Web-technologies-assignment-1/README.md

 The platform includes the following key components:

-**Landing Page**: Introduction to HostelHub and its core functionality
+**Landing Page**: Introduction to Nustify and its core functionality

 **Authentication**: Static login/signup for buyers and sellers

-**Dashboard**: View and manage product listings with filtering
+**Dashboard**: View and manage product listings with filtering engines

-**Cart & Checkout**: Simple purchase process using static HTML/CSS
+**Cart & Checkout**: Simple purchase process using JS functionalities

 **Admin Panel**: Overview of users, listings, and activities